 People were willing to try almost anything to survive, and strange customs appeared.
 Some people thought that smoking kept the Plague away, and the boys at Eton were required to smoke.
 Hence the opening quote, above.

-Others thought that sweet smells kept the disease away, hence the children’s song:
+Others thought that sweet smells kept the disease away, hence the child’s song:

 Pocket full of posies… “

 Some people believed smoking would prevent the Black Death; others believed that sweet-smelling flowers, oils, and waters provided safety.
 The aromatic waters from eastern Europe – ‘Hungary waters’ – became popular at that time.
-A few centuries later, some of the best scented waters were produced in the German city of Köln.
+Years later, some of the best-scented waters were produced in the German city of Köln.

 Or as the French call the city, Cologne.

-So the medievals thought that tobacco and sweet smells would keep the Black Death away.
+So many people in the Medieval thought that tobacco and sweet smells would keep the Black Death away.
 Very amusing.

 Or perhaps not.
 Many people suffer from tobacco addiction.
 When biologists see something that is common but which seems to be a harmful trait, she asks if there might not be some hidden advantage.
 Perhaps tobacco addiction is one of those.

-When I was working on my research on sexual selection, specifically the floral preferences of pollinators, at one point I needed a way to safely pick up honeybees and move them.
+When I was working on my research on sexual selection, specifically looking at the floral preferences of pollinators, at one point I needed a way to safely pick up honeybees and move them.
 I didn’t want to invest in a bee smoker, and hit upon the idea of using a cigar.
 I would walk around the greenhouse with a lit cheroot, and blow smoke on the bees to quiet them.
 It worked.
-They became calm, and some even went to sleep.
+They became calm.
+Some even went to sleep.

 Some of them, however, never woke up.

-Nicotine is a chemical that acts at nerve connections.
-Early physiologists used tobacco extract to investigate the interactions of nerves and muscles, and found that some systems respond to nicotine, others do not; in modern medicine we still classify some nerve-muscle interactions as ‘nicotinic’.
-In the appropriate systems, a small dose of nicotine causes mild stimulation to nerves and muscles.
+Nicotine is a potent chemical that acts at nerve connections.
+Early physiologists used tobacco extract to investigate the interactions of nerves and muscles, and found that some systems respond to nicotine, others do not.
+Even today in modern medicine we still classify some nerve-muscle interactions as ‘nicotinic’.3)There is a current furore over ‘nicitinoid’ insecticides, precisely because they kill honey bees and other pollinators.
+In some animals, a small dose of nicotine causes mild stimulation to nerves and muscles.
 A high dose, however, can cause a toxic, runaway, even lethal effect.
 Which is what happened to some of my bees.

-Similarly, almost all perfumes and other ‘sweet’ smells are also highly toxic, aromatic4)In chemistry, ‘aromatic’ refers to compounds which contain a toxic benzene ring, or similar structure. substances.
-You’ve probably wondered why gasoline and many poisonous solvents have somewhat attractive smells.
+Similarly, almost all perfumes and other ‘sweet’ smells are also highly toxic, aromatic4)In chemistry, ‘aromatic’ refers to compounds which contain a benzene ring, or similar structure. substances.
+You’ve probably wondered why gasoline and many poisonous solvents sometimes have a somewhat attractive smell.